4.1 How ready made portfolios work

 For smaller investors and those looking for ease of use I recommend Hargreaves Lansdown.
 The platform is clean and is packed with useful information.

 Yes, the 0.45% platform fee is on the expensive side but it's free to buy and sell funds.
 Also they have a list of their top 150 funds called the 'Wealth 150' which can be a good starting point for investment ideas.
 They also offer significant discounts on the charges of these funds.

 Buying funds is a natural step up from ready made portfolios and most passive funds are suitable and,in my view, a must for any investor looking to gain a decent return in our low interest rate environment.

 Selecting managed funds though can be difficult and I'd highly recommend signing up to my newsletter in order to learn how to select funds before investing.

 Chapter 6: Buying individual shares on the stock market

 Buying individual shares requires significant skill, knowledge and resource.
-That doesn't mean that investing in individual shares is out of the reach of the general public, but, going into buying individual shares without the skills required to effectively value shares and analyse company reports means that you're very likely to lose money.
+That doesn't mean that investing in individual shares is out of the reach of the general public, but, going into buying individual shares without the skills required to effectively value shares means that you're very likely to lose money.
 It's essential that you do further research on analysing shares before you invest.